1Paint/LoL-Champions/README.md

 Features
 -------
 * Dynamic retrieval of champions and their stats from Riot's API, automatically updating as the API updates.
-* Homepage of filterable champions.
+* Homepage of champions filterable by role.
-* An index page with champion filtering and a table of sortable stats&mdash;from general stats to level 1 and level 18 stats.
+* An index page of champions filterable by role and a table of sortable stats&mdash;from general stats to level 1 and level 18 stats.
-* Responsive and visually pleasing layouts for desktop and mobile views.
+* Responsive and aesthetic layouts for desktop and mobile views.
 * Dynamic retrieval of missing/misplace API champion ability data (takes a few seconds to process all champion abilities and load the page.
 A possible future update will make the page static and only update when the API updates).

 Desktop & Mobile/Tablet Previews